Muppetpants/DDDScapy/README.md

-your_mac_adress (This field will spoof the MAC address in the transmitted frames) ssid (The SSID that will be directly probed ) channel (transmit channel) interface (wlan interface to transmit -- I've always set to wlan0mon via airmon-ng)
+your_mac_adress (This field will spoof the MAC address in the transmitted frames) ssid (The SSID that will be directly probed ) channel (transmit channel) interface (wlan interface to transmit -- for example, use wlan0mon on channel 6 by running "sudo airmon-ng start wlan0mon <channel number> )

-After edits, you can run the script with python3 DDDScapy.py to test the script and write the outputs to output.
-If satisfied with the pcaps, uncomment the final line "#sendp" and run the script again.
+After edits, you can run the script with: sudo python3 DDDScapy.py
+Initially, this tests the script and writes the output to .pcap files If satisfied with the pcaps, uncomment the final line "#sendp" in DDDScapy.py and run the script again to transmit.

 RX Usage
 Receivers should be tuned to the specific channel